christie26/override/level00/README.md

-# level00 find input they want
+# level00 Find a password

 ## Overview
 level00 is simple.
 We can easily find the input they want from `asm`.